dlr-eoc/prosEO/deploy-single-node/README.md

 First build prosEO from source code as described in `<project root>/README.md`.
 Thereafter, create specific images for your environment using the Dockerfiles and `application.yml.template` files in `proseo-images/proseo-components/*`.
 Create files named `application.yml` by copying from `application.yml.template` and adapt the following items:

 - In all files: `spring.datasource.password` (must match the PostgreSQL password used in step 3 below)
-- In all files: Logging settings (optional)
 - In `proseo-ingestor/application.yml` and `proseo-storage-mgr/application.yml`: `proseo.storageManager.secret`
   (must be the same in both files)
 - In `proseo-planner/application.yml`: `proseo.wrapper.password` (must match the setting for the `wrapper` user in the mission configuration)

-Other parameters may be changed as deemed suitable for the installation at hand.
+Other parameters (esp. logging settings) may be changed as deemed suitable for the installation at hand.

 When all `application.yml` files have been created, for each component a configured image (containing the update `application.yml` file) must be created and pushed to the Docker registry to be used: